AlienTech42/AlienTech42/README.md

 ## 📂 What You'll Find Here

 - Ready-to-use config files from my videos
+- A growing list of container templates
 - Clean, beginner-friendly setups
 - Real working examples (not just theory)